dipta-sikder-775/dipta-sikder-775/README.md

 <h1 align="center">Hi 👋, I'm Dipta Sikder</h1>
 <h3 align="left">💫 About Me:</h3>
 👋 Hello, I'm Dipta Sikder, an Electrical and Electronic Engineer with a passion for programming and a focus on web development.
-I specialize in front-end development and have expertise and experience in React JS.
+I specialize in front-end development and have expertise and job experience in React JS.

 💻 As a React JS Developer, I have a strong understanding of JavaScript and its frameworks.
 I enjoy building user-friendly and interactive web applications that deliver a seamless user experience.
 I strive to write clean, efficient, and maintainable code while following industry best practices.